autopi-io/documentation/docs/getting_started/autopi_canfd_pro/set_up_AWS_S3_bucket.md

 * Open this link to access: [Amazon's AWS portal](https://signin.aws.amazon.com/signup?request_type=register).
 * Sign up: fill out your email address and AWS account name and click on "Verify email address".
-* Verification code is included in the auto-generated email and send to the email address you provided; follow the instructions provided in the email to finish the verification process.
+* Verification code is included in the auto-generated email and send to the email address you provided;
+* To complete the sign up process you need to follow the instructions provided in the email and finish up 5 steps: choose your password, fill in your contact information, fill in your billing information, confirm your identity and lastly select a support plan.

 ![Sign up for AWS](/img/getting_started/autopi_canfd_pro/aws_creation/sign_up.png)